-- Buy a copy of the book, Farmer Boy, or grab one from your local library.
+- Buy a copy of the book, Farmer Boy by Laura Ingalls Wilder, or grab one from your local library.

-- Choose the lessons and printables you want to use with your student (a highlighter works great for this).
+- Create a Farmer Boy lesson plan by choosing the lessons and printables you want to use with your student (a highlighter works great for this).

 - Enjoy a week of book-based learning with your student.